 The cost of going on to university may seem scary but it is important

-Financial support available to all students
+Financial support available from Student Finance

-The funding available is for higher education courses, so you should still get the same financial support if you study a higher education course at a university or college.
+The funding available is for higher-education courses, so you should still get the same financial support if you study a higher-education course at a university or college.
 However, sometimes studying full-time or part-time can make a difference to the amount of funding you can get.

-Money from Local Authorities for care leavers
+Money from local authorities for care leavers

 As a care leaver you may be entitled to financial support from your local authority.
 The amount of support you can receive will depend on the length of time you were in care, the education you have undertaken before and which local authority provided your care.
 You should get in touch with your local authority and ask them for a copy of their written policy for financial support for care leavers and ask them how they can support you.

-If you are a care leaver from England or Wales starting higher education study for the first time before your 25th birthday, then you are entitled to a one-off bursary of a minimum of £2,000 from your local authority.
+If you are a care leaver from England or Wales starting higher-education study for the first time before your 25th birthday, then you are entitled to a one-off bursary of a minimum of £2,000 from your local authority.
 This may be paid in a lump sum or in instalments.
 The timings of bursary payments are agreed between the care leaver and the local authority.
 You will need to apply to your local authority for this bursary.
 It does not have to be repaid!

-For more information on university costs and student loan details, check out the following links:
+For more information on university costs and student-loan details, check out the following links:

 - UCAS information for care leavers